Restoring Family Links: National Societies

 National Societies act as auxiliaries to the authorities in their respective country and embody the principles of the Movement.

 Each National Society responds to humanitarian needs in their local context by a range of activities.
 Regarding RFL, this implies the search for family members, restoring contact between family members and, if possible, helping to reunite families.
 These activities may extend well beyond the end of a conflict or a natural disaster.

 National Societies cooperate with each other, with the ICRC and with the International Federation on activities related to RFL.

 The ICRC in RFL

 Through its delegations, the ICRC carries out direct action to help separated families whenever required and possible.
-An extensive, long-term field presence and close cooperation with National Societies place the ICRC in close proximity to beneficiaries.
+An extensive, long-term field presence and close cooperation with National Societies place the ICRC close to beneficiaries.

 The ICRC is responsible for ensuring the operation of the Central Tracing Agency (CTA) as provided for in the Geneva Conventions.
 The CTA acts as coordinator and technical adviser to National Societies, ICRC delegations and governments on RFL.
 It helps strengthen the capacity of National Societies in RFL and coordinates these activities with the organisational development and disaster preparedness support provided by the International Federation.